-If a student-athlete must miss school the day of an athletic contest, it will only be permissible if it is for a medical appointment, legal appointment, death in the family or at the discretion of the principal and/or Athletic Director.
-The student-athlete must present the Principal and/or Athletic Director with a written parent explanation of the absence or a signed note from the professional that you saw on the same day of that appointment in order to be possibly considered eligible to participate in the next contest.
+If a student must miss school the day of or the day following a competition/ performance, it will only be permissible if it is for a medical appointment, legal appointment, death in the family or at the discretion of the Principal.
+The student must present the Principal with a written parent explanation of the absence or with a signed note from the professional that you saw on the same day of that appointment in order to be possibly considered eligible to participate in the next contest.

-Social Eligibility violations will include, but not be limited to:
+Social Eligibility violations will include but not be limited to:

-- 1. A student must refrain from being disrespectful to members of the school staff, fellow athletes, activity supervisors, or members of the community at large. - 2.
+- 1. A student must refrain from being disrespectful to members of the school staff, their peers, activity supervisors or members of the community at large. - 2.
 A student must refrain from behavior that results in a disorderly conduct citation. - 3.
-A student must refrain from consuming, abusing, misusing, possessing, distributing, selling, or purchasing alcohol, tobacco, nicotine, illegal drugs (including steroids), controlled substances, or look-a-like products (e-cigarettes) on or off school property, during the school year or during the non-school days.
-(Note: the WIAA has published a list of banned performance-enhancing substances; it is the responsibility of each student-athlete to be aware of the products on this list.
-It can be found on the WIAA website at the following web address https://www.wiaawi.org/portals/0/pdf/health/performanceenhancers.pdf

-- 4. A student must refrain from violations of criminal state statutes (ie: assault, weapon charges, burglary, etc) - 5.
+A student must refrain from consuming, abusing, misusing, possessing, distributing, selling or purchasing alcohol, tobacco, nicotine, illegal drugs (including steroids), controlled substances or look a like products (e-cigarettes) on or off school property, during the school year or during non-school days. - 4.
+A student must refrain from violations of criminal state statutes (example: assault, weapon charges, burglary, etc.) - 5.
 A student must refrain from academic dishonesty such as plagiarism and cheating.